tateg/thelayout/README.md

 - RVM & Ruby installation with OS detection
 - Git installation with OS detection
 - Homebrew installation with OS detection
+- Vim installation with OS detection
 - Customized .vimrc with Pathogen ruby-vim integration
 - Vim theme installation
 - Customized .bashrc for RVM
 - Customized .bash_profile with colors and Git integration

 This set of scripts and configuration items can be easily tweaked to suit your individual environment.

+More information on Git shell integration available at: http://neverstopbuilding.com/gitpro